18F/uswds-jekyll/README.md

 ## Customization

 Customize the USWDS Jekyll theme with [USWDS theme settings files](https://designsystem.digital.gov/documentation/settings/), [USWDS design tokens](https://designsystem.digital.gov/design-tokens/), and custom Sass or CSS.
-You'll need to USWDS settings and custom Sass into a couple specific location for the theme to find them.
+You'll need to place USWDS settings and custom Sass into a couple specific locations for the theme to find them.

 1. **Settings:** Add custom USWDS settings to `_sass/_uswds-theme-settings.scss`.
 Settings control the USWDS output.
 See all available settings in the [USWDS settings documentation](https://designsystem.digital.gov/documentation/settings/).
 We recommend adding only your modified settings to the `_uswds-theme-settings.scss` file.